minprog/programmeren-ki/other/decryptor/index.md

 *   Your program must not try to decode non-letters, but instead print these unchanged.

-*   Your program must output all lowercase.
+*   Your program must output all lowercase, even if some of the input is uppercase.

 ## How to Test Your Code

-Gebruik de voorbeelden hierboven, en eigen voorbeelden, om te kijken of je programma tot in de puntjes correct werkt.
-Na inleveren op de website wordt een automatische test gedraaid.
-Controleer dus na inleveren of wij het eens zijn met de correcte werking!
+Use the examples above, and your own examples, to check whether your program works perfectly.
+After submitting your programma will also be automatically checked.

-En voor de netheid is het altijd goed om even `style50` te gebruiken:
+And for good measure, time permitting, use `style50` to eliminate basic style mistakes:

     style50 decryptor.c